 Program

 This is a preliminary list of accepted papers.
-This page will be updated with the full program soon.
+This section will be updated with the full program soon.

 • A Data Visualization Platform for Analyzing Social Relations in 19th-century Alegrete